 The good news is that there are several options available to these students.
 Students who lack only a few course credits or courses for their major may take those courses at the engineering school and transfer them back to Hendrix to complete the Hendrix degree.
-Washington University in St. Louis (but not Columbia and Vanderbilt) also offers the option of starting the engineering program after four years at Hendrix.
-There are significant financial aid consequences to this option, so please seek advice from the Hendrix degree in four years, then apply to any engineering college as an undergraduate transfer student or as a graduate student.
+Washington University in St. Louis offers the option of starting the engineering program after four years at Hendrix.
+There are significant financial aid consequences to this option, so please seek advice from the Hendrix pre-engineering liaison before planning for it.
+The final option is to finish the Hendrix degree in four years, then apply to any engineering college as an undergraduate transfer student or as a graduate student.
 While this final option is no longer covered by the Hendrix Dual Degree agreements with our three partner schools, it is an option that students have used to successfully pursue engineering after graduation from Hendrix.